 Die Casting Manufacturing

 Die casting is a versatile process that produces engineered parts through a forced high-pressure method of forcing molten metal into reusable steel molds, or dies.
 Die casting can be produced in nearly every conceivable size and shape.
-It provides the freedom to design intricate configurations that meets the functional requirement of the component.
+It provides the freedom to design intricate configurations that meet the functional requirement of the component.
 The die casting process produces castings with very close tolerances, often eliminating the need for finished machining operations.
 Depending on your application, there are many different types of die casting processes that can be achieved.

 Contact us for more information regarding our die casting advantages and types of die casting processes, or call us at 510-523-2541 and we will be happy to assist you with any questions that you may have.

 The basic die casting process consists of injecting molten metal under high pressure into a steel mold called a die.
 A complete die casting cycle can vary from less than a few seconds for small components to 2-3 minutes for a casting of over 30 lbs, making die casting the fastest technique available for producing precise non-ferrous metal parts.
 The following processes are routinely used to create custom die casting applications.

 The first step in the die casting process involves the preparation and clamping of two die halves.
 Once cleaned and properly prepared, the two clean die halves are lubricated to prevent sticking and then closed, securely clamping them together.
 During this phase, force must be applied to the die to keep it secure while the metal is injected.